A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods

-From the theoretical standpoints, we show that, starting from any arbitrary initialization, the sequence of $\tssg$ iterates converges to a critical point of the variational objective.
-A primary technical contribution of our work is to establish convergence with associated rates for a nonconvex objective function exploiting the Kurdyka–\L ojasiewicz property~\citep{lojasiewicz1963propriete,kurdyka1998gradients} to guarantee that the variational iterates have a limit point that coincides with a fixed-point of the underlying variational map.
+From the theoretical standpoint, a primary technical contribution of our work is to establish convergence of the $\tssg$ algorithm with associated rates starting from any arbitrary initialization, despite the nonconvex nature of the objective function (see Figure~\ref{fig:ELBO_landscape}).
+Specifically, we exploit the Kurdyka–\L ojasiewicz property~\citep{lojasiewicz1963propriete,kurdyka1998gradients} to guarantee that the sequence of $\tssg$ iterates have a limit point that coincides with a fixed-point of the underlying map of the variational EM updates.
 While such arguments are standard in the broader nonconvex optimization literature~\citep{attouch2010proximal,bolte2014proximal}, they have not previously been leveraged to study convergence of variational algorithms.
 Furthermore, adopting a frequentist perspective to assess the statistical accuracy of the variational proxy, we derive near-minimax bounds for the integrated variational risk under both $\alpha$-R\'{e}nyi divergence (for the fractional likelihood) and Hellinger distance (for the standard likelihood).
 These methodological and theoretical advances are substantiated with extensive empirical analyses demonstrating the superior scalability, accuracy, and robustness of $\tssg$ relative to state-of-the-art VI and MC algorithms across both simulated and real-world data scenarios.
-A fully reproducible \texttt{Python} implementation of $\tssg$ is available at \href{https://github.com/Roy-SR-007/TAVIE-SSG}{\texttt{github.com/Roy-SR-007/TAVIE-SSG}}.
+A fully reproducible \texttt{Python} implementation of $\tssg$ is available at \href{https://anonymous.4open.science/r/__TAVIE-SSG__}{\texttt{anonymous.4open.science/r/\_\_TAVIE-SSG\_\_}}.